 Insight into civil

-Chris Payne, Lucy Meredith and Dale Timson will be running a webinar in summer 2021 on Part 36 offers as part of our 'Take 5' initiative - a training programme for paralegals, trainees and those with up to 5 years' PQE.
-To subscribe for updates, please click the button below.Subscribe for civil updates
+Chris Payne, Lucy Meredith and Dale Timson will be running a webinar on 7 July 2021 on Part 36 offers as part of our 'Take 5' initiative - a training programme for solicitors, legal executives, paralegals and trainees with up to 5 years' experience.
+Sign up here: https://zoom.us/j/95455134530?pwd=WUJocmJjU0grbUdkbXZHUE5OZmllQT09

-Kate Round and Kyle Squire recently presented a webinar entitled "Deprivation of Liberty Applications, both freestanding and arising out of care proceedings" for the LBLA.
+Kate Round and Kyle Squire have presented a webinar entitled "Protection of Liberty Applications, both freestanding and arising out of care proceedings" on a number of occasions for different clients.
 Feedback included "I thought the course was really excellent in terms of content and having the case studies.
 So glad I attended." and "Thank you very much for the training this evening, very helpful indeed."
-The webinar will be run again later in the year - further details will be available here shortly.
+The webinar will be run again later in the year - further details will be available here in due course.

 Insight into criminal